omniphx/forrest/README.md

 Next run `composer update` from the command line to install the package.

+### Laravel Installation

-If you are using Laravel, add the service provider and alias to your `config/app.php` file:
+add the service provider and alias to your `config/app.php` file:

     Omniphx\Forrest\Providers\Laravel\ForrestServiceProvider::class